 The Reference Collection includes standard reference sources such as almanacs, encyclopedias, yearbooks, and directories.
 Titles of special interest to the Department are also collected.

 The Library receives dozens of journals and newsletters, and subscribes to three daily newspapers: The New York Times, Washington Post, and Wall Street Journal.
 Recent issues of some of the most popular periodicals are shelved in the Periodicals Reading Room.
 Earlier issues are retained in stack areas.
 Most periodicals are shelved alphabetically by the title of the periodical.
 Earlier issues of a few journals are shelved in the book stacks by their call number.

 All current periodicals and newspapers, and most others, are listed in the online catalog.
 A summary of holdings for some periodicals is shown in the catalog listing for that periodical.
 Consult a Reference Librarian to discover the Library's exact holdings of other titles.

 The Law Collection contains United States Reports, Federal and regional reporters, selected state, territorial, and tribal codes, and legal treaties.
-There are also Departmental legal and administrative materials, law reference sources, and law reviews.
+There are also Departmental legal and administrative materials and law reference sources.
 Subject specialties include environmental law, public lands and land use, law relating to American Indian tribes, and administrative law.